stone-foundation/stone-js-node-http-adapter/docs/options/NodeHttpAdapterBlueprint/interfaces/NodeHttpAdapterConfig.md

 > `optional` **kernel**: `KernelConfig`\<`IncomingHttpEvent`, `OutgoingHttpResponse`\>

-Defined in: core/dist/index.d.ts:528
+Defined in: core/dist/index.d.ts:558

-Global middleware settings for the application kernel.
+Kernel configurations for the application.

 #### Inherited from